Two decades of km-resolution satellite-based measurements of the precipitable water vapor above the Atacama Desert: Introduction

 \section{Introduction}

-The Atacama Desert has long been established as an excellent site for millimeter and submillimeter observations \citep[e.g.][]{Radford2008,Radford2016, Otarola2019, Cortes2020}, owing to its reputation for low precipitable water vapor (PWV) as one of the driest deserts on Earth.
-It therefore serves as host to many of the preeminent millimeter and submillimeter astronomical observatories and experiments built in the last several decades, such as the Atacama Submillimeter Telescope Experiment \citep[ASTE;][]{Ezawa2004}, Atacama Cosmology Telescope \cite[ACT;][]{Fowler2007}, Atacama Pathfinder Experiment \citep[APEX;][]{Guesten2006}, Atacama Large Millimeter/Submillimeter Array \citep[ALMA;][]{Wootten2009}, CCAT-prime \citep[CCAT, also known as the Fred Young Submillimeter Telescope, or FYST;][]{Parshley2018}, and Simons Observatory \citep[SO;][]{Ade2019}.
+The Atacama Desert has long been established as an excellent site for millimeter and submillimeter observations \citep[e.g.][]{Radford2008, Radford2016, Otarola2019, Cortes2020, Morris2022}, owing to its reputation for low precipitable water vapor (PWV)\footnote{We note that outside of the field of astronomy, precipitable water vapor is more commonly referred to as total precipitable water (TPW).
+Since the audience for this work is largely astronomers, we adhere here to the nomenclature generally adopted by astronomers.} as one of the driest deserts on Earth.
+It therefore serves as host to many of the preeminent millimeter and submillimeter astronomical observatories and experiments built in the last several decades, such as the Atacama Submillimeter Telescope Experiment \citep[ASTE;][]{Ezawa2004}, Atacama Cosmology Telescope \cite[ACT;][]{Fowler2007}, Atacama Pathfinder Experiment \citep[APEX;][]{Guesten2006}, Atacama Large Millimeter/Submillimeter Array \citep[ALMA;][]{Wootten2009}, CCAT-prime \citep[CCAT-p, also known as the Fred Young Submillimeter Telescope, or FYST;][]{Parshley2018}, Simons Observatory \citep[SO;][]{Ade2019}, and CMB-S4 \citep{CMB-S4_2019}, to list a few.
+In addition to impacting astronomical observations, water vapor is of interest for studies of the sustainability of life, particularly in extremely dry environments \cite[e.g.][]{McHugh2015}, and the transmission of solar radiation in the context of renewable energy \cite[e.g.][]{TheAtacamaSurfaceSolarMaximum}.
+In this study, we are focused on the implications for submillimeter and millimeter-wave astronomy.

 Submillimeter atmospheric transmission can be characterized mainly by two components: a dry component dominated by telluric lines such as oxygen, and a wet component dominated by (liquid) water vapor in the atmosphere.
 In large part, the dry component is a function of altitude, while contributions from the wet component can be reduced by choosing sites that minimize the PWV.
 This leads astronomers to site their observatories at high and dry locations, though we note of course that considerations such as accessibility (road access, infrastructure, and legal restrictions\footnote{For example, as noted in e.g. \cite{DeBreuck2018} and \cite{Otarola2019}, both the hardships of working at high altitude and Chilean labor law make it challenging to build and operate a facility at more than 5500 meters above sea level.}), wind conditions, and temperature play a crucial role.